BlindMindStudios/AngelScript-JIT-Compiler/README.md

 Currently supports x86 and x86_64 processors on both Windows (using MSVC 2010 or later) and Linux (using GCC 4.6.2 or later)

-Last made compatible with version 2.25.2 of the AngelScript library.
+Last made compatible with a version of 2.27 of the AngelScript library.

 License
 -------